TheWidlarzGroup/react-native-video/docs/pages/other/plugin.md

-# Analytics plugin (experimental)
+# Plugin (experimental)

-Since Version 6.3.0, it is possible to create plugins for analytics management (and maybe much more).
+Since Version 6.3.0, it is possible to create plugins for analytics management and maybe much more.
 A sample plugin is available in the repository in: example/react-native-video-plugin-sample. (important FIXME, put sample link)

 ## Concept